egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 -> Find the best parameter combination to represent the data (like mean and variance)

 **Nonparametric method:** We use data points themselves to create the density estimation (like in the KNN Classification).
 We don't have to have a geometric shape assumption but since we use data points themselves, we need sufficient amount of data.
-Moreover this process is slower and not as efficient.
+Moreover this process is slower and less efficient.

 -> Separate the data into small bins.

 -> Combine the bins.

-A language model prdicts the the outcome word probability distribution based on the data it gets.
+A language model predicts the the outcome word probability distribution based on the data it gets.

 I

     -> am

     -> belive